ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 ## 17. SimulateMailboxes
 SimulateMailboxes is optional for simulation mode, although highly recommended.

-It is a comma separated list of email addresses replacing the list of mailboxes otherwise gathered from the simulated user's Outlook Web.
+It is a comma separated list of email addresses replacing the list of mailboxes otherwise gathered from the simulated user's Outlook on the web.

 Default value: $null